5 best ways to keep your devices charged while travelling*

 Phone case charger

 Having a case on your phone is generally a pretty good idea.
-We’re all pretty clumsy from time to time.
+We’re all pretty clumsy from time to time, it also adds a little bit of identity to your phone, especially if you get yourself a custom phone case.
 So why not have a case that also charges your phone when you’re running a little low?
 Not only this, but we’re also all pretty forgetful as well (just me?!), so if you forget to bring your portable charger you’re left with nothing.
 However, if you forget your phone case, you’ve forgotten your phone, which hopefully won’t happen!

 Charger cases are pretty cheap in comparison to most other portable charger types; however, because more than anything it is a phone charger, its physical proportions do restrict it a little in extending the battery capacity too much.
 An average charger case would be expected to have around 3,200 mAh of charging capacity which is enough to give you one and a bit full charges on your smartphone and would only cost you around £15 on Amazon.